1r0nx/unveil/README.md

 olevba
 ```

-The script install_commands.sh from the repository will install the commands automatically.
+The script install_commands.sh from this repository will install the commands automatically.
 But for olevba you need to have a python-venv set.
 How to to do it:
 ```bash
 sudo apt-get install python3 python3-venv
 python3 -m venv /path/to/venv